braindef/word-stats/readme.txt

 The aggregated readability level of each post can be displayed in an extra column in the manage posts list.

-Since version 2.0, Word Stats includes basic support for Unicode scripts, including cyrillic, greek, arabic, hindi and japanese (mileage may vary).
+Word Stats includes basic support for Unicode scripts, including cyrillic, greek, arabic, hindi and japanese (mileage may vary).

 Spanish and Catalan translations are bundled with the plugin.